 The Taskin Harpsichord here pictured below is now available for rent for Concerts and Recordings from Simon Neal of Oxford, England.

 This particular harpsichord, my Opus 436, was made in 2010.
 The sound is both refined and very loud.
 The bloom is large and generous.
 It has a clear sweet colorful timbre which is both singing and dry, if you can imagine that.
 It supports you to do anything you can desire in terms of playing around with time and articulation.
 No matter how many notes you can hold down or for how long the sound never degenerates into a muddy effect.
 The touch is crisp, light, easy to play, flexible, articulate, repeats well, and is delightful to work with.

-Built after the Edinburgh 1769 Taskin, this instrument has an FF - g''' compass (a relative rarity among all the instruments I make as most of the Taskin type harpsichords I have made are FF - f'''), ebony naturals, bone topped sharps, transposing from A-415 to A-440, a buffstop, wooden jacks, leather covered registers, and has a soundboard decoration, and sits on a single frame platform stand with 5 fluted legs.
+Built after the Edinburgh 1769 Taskin, this instrument has an FF - g''' compass (a relative rarity among all the instruments I make as most of the Taskin type harpsichords I have made are FF - f'''), ebony naturals, bone topped sharps, transposing from A-415 to A-440, a buffstop, wooden jacks, leather covered registers.

 FOR SALE: A NEW DOUBLE MANUAL HARPSICHORD AFTER COUCHET - IN EUROPE